Et Cetera At 39 West is now closed.

 OCTOBER 2022 OUTER INNER SPACE

-Gallery owner Lewis Matheney curated this exhibit of lively pop art with sci fi influences and occasional amusing social commentary.
-This exhibit was so well-received that Matheney held it over for two extra weeks, and Tincher painted on site during that time, evoking a plein air atmosphere with the gallery door open to outside most every day.
+This exhibit of lively pop art with sci fi influences also had occasional amusing social commentary by artist Ed Tincher.
+This exhibit was so well-received that it was held over for two extra weeks, and Tincher painted on site during that time, evoking a plein air atmosphere with the gallery door open to outside most every day.
 Visit Ed Tincher on Facebook & Instagram

 JULY 2022 HERE IS HOME